lailariz/truss_interview/README.md

 ### Run the program
 #### Prerequisites
 Run `python --version` and ensure the output is `Python 3.X.X`.
-If it is not, please install Python 3 or use the python3 command below (if it's installed)
+If it is not, please install Python 3 or use the python3 in the instructions below (if it's installed)

 #### Tests